 This article by Susan Broderick, a former prosecutor, outlines the important role prosecutors can play in addressing and reducing substance use disorders.
 Read

-For a compiled list of resources from the CDC, SAMHSA, and NIDA about drugs, substance abuse, addiction, and communities at rick, click here.
+For a compiled list of resources from the CDC, SAMHSA, and NIDA about drugs, substance abuse, addiction, and communities at risk, click here.